pmitros/school-committee/excellence.md

 I believe every student and teacher in the district should not just succeed, but excel.
 We have the resources to do that.
 We just don't have the culture.
-When I mentioned this to a school committee member, the response was that, by definition, not all students can excel (which was backed by a statement about some students needing to be in low percentiles on achievement scores, by definition).
+When I mentioned this to a school committee member, the response was that, by definition, not all students can excel.
+This was backed by a statement about some students needing to be in low percentiles on achievement scores, by definition of a percentile.

 That's not what excellence is about.